Aerospace2022/Raspberry-Pi-Possible-code-/README.md

 #### GPS ####

 We support a serial-connected GPS.
 Note that for high-altitude applications, you need to ensure that your GPS will function above 18 km in altitude.
 Most do not.

+### Getting started ###

+The software may or may not be of use to you as-is without the same hardware as I'm using; but you can be the judge of that.
+At a minimum, you can look at the drivers, protocols, etc. to see how I solved the various problems.